dotnet/AspNetCore.Docs/aspnetcore/fundamentals/servers/index.md

 ## Kestrel

  [Kestrel server](xref:fundamentals/servers/kestrel) is the default, cross-platform HTTP server implementation.
-Kestrel provides the best performance and memory utilization, but it doesn't have some of the advanced features in HTTP.sys such as port sharing.
+Kestrel provides the best performance and memory utilization, but it doesn't have some of the advanced features in HTTP.sys.
+For more information, see [Kestrel vs. HTTP.sys](#korh) in this document.

 Use Kestrel:

 * By itself as an edge server processing requests directly from a network, including the Internet.